Shelepikha (Rublyovo-Arkhangelskaya line): Location

 Shelepikha is in the Presnensky District of Moscow's Central Administrative Okrug.
-It is about 1.5 kilometers north of the Moscow International Business Center.
+It is about 1.5 km north of the Moscow International Business Center.
 There are entrances on Shelepikhinskoye Shosse and Shmitovsky Proyezd.
 The station takes its name from the former settlement of Shelepikha, which was absorbed into Moscow in the early 1900s and Shelepikhinskoye Shosse.

 The station is part of a transit hub that allows access to Shelepikha station on the Moscow Central Circle.
 The hub was planned to include bus routes as well as access to Testovskaya, a station on the Moscow Railway.